psteinweber/psteinweber.github.io/_posts/2008-09-07-diploma-thesis-generative-typography.md

 ---
 layout: post
-title: Diploma Thesis "Genereative Typography"
+title: Diploma Thesis "Generative Typography"
 ---

 Here you can download my diploma thesis (available in German only):